Johnny Smith: Gibson Johnny Smith

 In 1961, Ted McCarty, then president of Gibson, went to meet the retired Smith at his home in Colorado Springs.
 McCarty spent several days with Smith, during which time Smith designed the guitar he wanted built.
 The design was accepted by Gibson with a few minor cosmetic changes which were acceptable to Smith.
-Gibson began production of the resulting Gibson Johnny Smith model that year.
+Gibson began production of the resulting Gibson Johnny Smith model in 1961.
 Guild continued to produce their Johnny Smith guitar under the model name Guild Artist Award.

 Heritage Johnny Smith

-When Gibson moved its manufacturing facilities from Kalamazoo, Michigan to Nashville, Tennessee, several of their managers and artisans chose to stay behind.
-Many of these ex-employees formed Heritage Guitars and bought the old Kalamazoo factory from Gibson.
-Given a choice between Gibson and Heritage building the guitar that bore his name, Smith chose to stay with the old artisans at the old location under new ownership.
+When Gibson moved its manufacturing facilities from Kalamazoo, Michigan to Nashville, several of their managers and artisans chose to stay behind.
+Many of the ex-employees formed Heritage Guitars and bought the old Kalamazoo factory from Gibson.
+Given a choice between Gibson and Heritage building the guitar which had his name, Smith chose to stay with the old artisans at the old location under new ownership.
 The Heritage Johnny Smith model was introduced in 1989.
 Like Guild before them, Gibson continued to manufacture their version of the Johnny Smith design with a new name: the Gibson LeGrand.

 Guild Johnny Smith Award by Benedetto

-William Schultz, chairman of Fender Musical Instruments Corporation, of which Guild Guitars was a subsidiary, asked Smith if he would be willing to return his endorsement to the Guild Artist Award.
-Familiar with Schultz's management, and knowing that the construction would be supervised by master luthier Bob Benedetto, Smith agreed.
+William Schultz, chairman of Fender Musical Instruments Corporation of which Guild Guitars was a subsidiary, asked Smith if he would be willing to return his endorsement to the Guild Artist Award.
+Familiar with Schultz's management and knowing that the construction would be supervised by master luthier Bob Benedetto, Smith agreed.
 The Guild Johnny Smith Award by Benedetto was available through Guild dealers until early 2006 when Benedetto left Fender.
 Unlike Guild and Gibson, Heritage Guitars discontinued manufacture of their Smith-designed guitar after Smith withdrew his endorsement.